Capm96/Blog/content/blog/etfs.md

 Other companies, like Berkshire Hathaway (Warren Buffet’s company), have a business model that revolves around investing in specific companies, and their success indicates that they are mostly getting it right.

 However, for the average individual, picking stocks is an extremely unfavorable position to be in.
 We do not know what will happen tomorrow!

-While it is true that individual transactions are gambles, it is also true that the stock market tends to increase in value over time.
+But while it is true that individual transactions are gambles, it is also true that the stock market tends to increase in value over time.
 This is not an effect of gambling, but an effect of economics.

 As time goes on, the economy grows, which gives people more income, which they use to buy more products, which generates profits for companies, who will grow and produce more things, and the economy grows…